Puerto Rico under hurricane warning as TS Fiona approaches

 Lester was expected to remain a tropical storm until hitting the Mexican coast.
 Forecasters warned of potential dangers from heavy rains.

-The storm had maximum sustained winds of 40 mph (65 kph) late Friday.
-It was centered 85 miles (140 kilometers) southeast of Acapulco and moving moving northwest at 10 mph (17 kph).
+The storm had maximum sustained winds of 40 mph (65 kph) on Saturday.
+It was centered 85 miles (140 kilometers) east-southeast of Acapulco and moving moving northwest at 10 mph (17 kph).

-A tropical storm warning was up from Puerto Escondido to Zihuatanejo.
-The hurricane center said Lester could drop from 3 to 6 inches (8 to 15 centimeters) of rain on the coasts of upper Guerrero state and Michoacan state, with isolated areas getting 12 inches (30 centimeters).
+The hurricane center said Lester could drop from 8 to 12 inches (20 to 31 centimeters) of rain on the coasts of upper Guerrero state and Michoacan state, with isolated areas getting 16 inches (41 centimeters).

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.